-The Istari were Maiar sent to Middle Earth by the Valar to unite the "free" peoples against Sauron.
-It was forbidden for them to dominate these peoples or attempt to match their own power against that of Sauron.
-They had to convince the peoples of Middle Earth to cast Sauron out for themselves.
+The Istari were Maiar sent to Middle Earth by the Valar to unite the 'free' peoples against Sauron.
+It was forbidden for them to dominate these people or attempt to match their own power against that of Sauron.
+They had to convince the people of Middle Earth to cast Sauron out for themselves.